aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services-mpls.md

-# Network Services Variables for mpls Design - VRFs/VLANs
+# Network Services Variables for MPLS Design - VRFs/VLANs

-- The mpls design supports any network services variables already supported by l3ls-evpn, barring the exceptions outlined in this document.
+- The MPLS design supports any network services variables already supported by l3ls-evpn, barring the exceptions outlined in this document.
-- The mpls design additionally supports several new network services variables that are outlined in this document.
+- The MPLS design additionally supports several new network services variables that are outlined in this document.
 - The network services variables provide an abstracted model to create L2 and L3 network services across the fabric.
 - The network services are grouped by tenants.
 The definition of a tenant may vary between organizations.
   - e.g. Tenants can be organizations or departments.